pranav-maddali/pranav-maddali/README.md

-- 👋 Hi, I’m Pranav!
+- 👋 hi, i’m pranav!
-- 👀 I’m interested in software engineering, quant development and trading
+- 👀 i'm interested in software engineering
-- 🌱 I’m currently pursuing a CS Bachelors with a Math minor from UCLA
+- 🌱 graduated from UCLA (computer science)
-- 📫 Reach me at mpranav@ucla.edu
+- 📫 reach me at mpranav@ucla.edu

 <!---
 pranav-maddali/pranav-maddali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.